vipulnaik/diet-exercise-health/events/2024/2024-09-20-anal-swelling.md

 size of the swelling and my subjective sensation after a deliberate anal sphincter contraction.

+### 2024-10-13: check-in update

+On 2024-10-13, after being mostly free of symptoms, I did a check-in.
+First, I confirmed that deliberate anal contractions caused me only minimal discomfort, not too different from what it used to before the swelling.
+Second, I checked the magnitude of the swelling and confirmed that it has significantly reduced.

 ## Strategies and their implementation

 ### Food